SnailCharger/davan690.github.io/_posts/2019-05-04-jekyll-on-windows.md

 - [Notes for a MAC user](https://www.alspur.com/moving-to-blogdown/)

 - [Andy's notes]()
 These notes are great.
-I have extended them below but all credit to [Andy]()
+I have extended them below but all credit to [Andy]() and other `knitr` developers (...)

+- But I am still left with the issue of not being able to run jekyll and gems on my local machine.
+So this is how I have done it.

 ## My notes

+## Andy's blog post modified by me
 * writing posts in `Rmarkdown`
 * converting posts to markdown from R
 * push to Github where Jekyll renders the markdown